Low Code vs. High Code

 Palantir's system is considerably more complex because you have to establish objects and relationships between them before you access them.
 It's like configuring every variable and connection before you write a single line of code.
 A pretty unintuitive way to rapidly prototype.
 You've also got to create the memory backings for certain objects like linking them to sheets etc. It's like the highest abstraction layer for C++ imaginable that manages to keep a large percentage of its complexity.

-Sometimes you have to let people do hard things because it's simply better for them.
-The obvious phrase here is to teach a man to fish provides much more utility to them then giving him a fish.
+Sometimes you have to let people do hard things because it's better for them.
+The obvious phrase here is to teach a man how to code gets them much more fish than teaching him how to fish.

 Post writing notes: Found this interesting bit: https://jameelur.com/blog/overcoming-friction-leads-to-growth